 Click the orange button to the right to learn more.

-I am a long-term cancer survivor.
-As of 2014, the ACS reported that there are 14.5 million of us.
+I am a long-term cancer survivor living with a host of long-term side effects.
+According ti the ACS there will be 20 million of us by 2030.
 Most of us cancer survivors are over 50.
 Most, if not all cancer survivors must think about maintaining brain, heart, nerve and bone health.
-Green tea extract can help me.
+Green Tea extract can help me.

 I live with a risk of relapse, a risk of secondary cancer, chemobrain, chemo-induced heart damage and nerve damage (peripheral neuropathy).
 And when I developed chronic atrial fibrillation in late 2010, I developed a risk of stroke.

 In test tube studies, green tea extract (GTE) has been shown to have antioxidant, anti-carcinogenic, anti-tumorigenic and anti-microbial properties.